 For a brief explanation, please see this.

-Download this movie.
-To download this program in various sizes and resolutions, ankle on over to here.
+Check it out.
+To watch or download this program in various sizes and resolutions, ankle on over to here.